How to “Read” a CT Scan:

 The ethmoid sinuses fill the space between the eye sockets (“orbits”), and the maxillary sinuses in the bones of the cheeks form the floors of the orbits.
 Again, these sinuses are separated from the orbits by only a thin layer of bone.
 If infection from sinusitis in these sinuses passes through these bones, orbital abscess (4) or infection (orbital cellulitis, 5) in the orbit can result in blindness.

 The photo below shows a 6-year old boy with a recent history of a “cold” – a viral URI.
 Over the past 24 hours his right eye is drooping, he complains of double vision.
-On exam, his eye does not move easily, seems to be looking down, as you might detect in this photo.
+On exam, his eye does not move easily, seems to be looking down.

 A CT scan of his sinuses reveals a small abscess just inside his right eye socket (orange arrow).
 This causes inflammation and compression of one of the eye muscles (medial rectus) that moves the eye (dashed orange line).
 This often requires surgery to cure.